 A few locales even have set forth a process whereby what they call a conditional temporary use is designed to lead to a permanent use if a business is shown to be viable.
 If standards are not met, the temporary use expires.
 This seems unnecessarily complicated to administer to us; our advice is zone it or don't, unless you are thinking of a pop-up for a month or less where it will do no real harm.
-Even that duration is much too long, of course, if you suspect negative impact on a residential area.
+Even that duration is much too long, of course, if you suspect there will be a negative impact on a residential area.
 Maybe you could have a maximum of three evenings for a pop-up restaurant for charity purposes, or a maximum of two weeks for a show house for charity purposes.

-Temporary uses can be quite beneficial if they give property owners or landlords much-needed income, raise the profile of an area in need of proving that they have a market, allow the community to enjoy a short-term fun event or charitable event, or encourage innovative thinking and community vibrancy.
+Temporary uses can be quite beneficial if they give property owners or landlords much-needed income, raise the profile of an area in need of proving that they have a market, allow the community to enjoy a short-term fun event, or encourage innovative thinking and community vibrancy.
 No one would say that a large subdivision should not be able to have a model home or two or three, which essentially act as sales centers.

-Yet overall like all exceptions to ordinary zoning that
+Overall, like all exceptions to ordinary zoning that

 people seem to request over and over, a string of similar reasonable-seeming applications and